famasboy888/GitLab_CICD_SonarQube_AWS_EKS/README.md

     - 🏁 Run Test job
     - 🏁 Run Sonar Qube scan job
     - 🏁 If no failure, build docker image and push to DockerHub
-- ☑️ Deploy python Flask webapp to AWS Elastic Kubernetes:
+- ☑️ Deploy python Flask webapp to AWS Elastic Kubernetes
-  - ✔️ ArgoCD will listen to changes from Main branch
-  - ✔️ ArgoCD will redeploy to EKS using Helm chart
+- ☑️ See demo run through